 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, 3130 Wilshire Blvd., Suite 550, Santa Monica, CA 90403, (310) 453-6556, firstname.lastname@example.org & our website: www.lighthouseconsulting.com.

 Lighthouse Consulting Services, LLC provides a variety of services, including in-depth work style assessments for new hires & staff development, team building, interpersonal & communication training, career guidance & transition, conflict management, 360s, workshops, and executive & employee coaching.
 Other areas of expertise: Executive on boarding for success, leadership training for the 21st century, exploring global options for expanding your business, sales and customer service training and operational productivity improvement.
-To order the books, Cracking the Personality Code and Cracking the Business Code, please go to www.lighthouseconsulting.com.
+To order the books, Cracking the Personality Code, Cracking the Business Code and Cracking the High-Performance Team Code, please go to www.lighthouseconsulting.com.

 We recently launched a new service called Sino-Am Leadership to help executives excel when stationed outside their home country.
 American managers in Asia and Asian managers in America face considerable business, personal, and leadership challenges because of the cultural differences.
 This unique program provides personal, one-on-one coaching.
 For more information, visit http://www.lighthouseconsulting.com/performance-management/talent-development/sino-american-management-style/.